molgenis/molgenis-emx2/README.md

 *  Decide to remove multi-column pkey
 *  multi-column ref is not yet reloadable (huge challenging bug, not sure whether we should support that)
 *  sanitize column and table identifiers to [_A-Za-z][_0-9A-Za-z] (we support _ to replace all illegal characters)
+*  casdcading delete
+*  prevent issue with table or column name length

 ## helpfull notes